biati-digital/glightbox/README.md

 - Firefox
 - Internet Explorer 11

-It will work in any browser that supports css Flexbox
+It will work in any browser that supports CSS Flexbox

 ## Contributing